-2.4 Electricity dispatch model
+2.4.
+Electricity dispatch model

-For an electricity dispatch model we use the Flexible Algorithm for Scheduling Technologies (FAST), which was developed as a response to the problem of providing electricity generation schedules that mimic system-operator decisions in real time, while meeting demand and respecting technical constraints (Shortt and O'Malley, 2014; Lynch et al., 2013).
+For an electricity dispatch model we use the Flexible Algorithm for Scheduling Technologies (FAST), which was developed as a response to the problem of providing electricity generation schedules that mimic system-operator decisions in real time, while meeting demand and respecting technical constraints [29, 30].
 Several approaches are used in the literature to simulate electricity generation schedules depending on the application.
 The most sophisticated approaches include system characteristics such as start costs, no load costs and minimum outputs and implement technical restrictions such as minimum up/down times.
 As this involves modelling the 'on-off' state of units, which is a binary variable, mixed-integer programming (MIP) is required.
-MIP is widely utilised in generation planning and operation research (van der Weijde and Hobbs, 2011; Ela and O'Malley, 2012; Hargreaves and Hobbs, 2012) but the computational requirements of mixed-integer programming tend to rule out running a large number of scenarios of such models.
-The FAST algorithm uses a heuristic methodology to mimic the input-output relationship of a MIP unit commitment model but does so orders of magnitude faster, which is of practical relevance when simulating many scenarios \dot{a} la Monte Carlo.
+MIP is widely utilised in generation planning and operation research [31, 32, 33] but the computational requirements of mixed-integer programming tend to rule out running a large number of scenarios of such models.
+The FAST algorithm uses a heuristic methodology to mimic the input-output relationship of a MIP unit commitment model but does so orders of magnitude faster, which is of practical relevance when simulating many scenarios á la Monte Carlo.
 The algorithm seeks to determine least-cost schedules for generation dispatch, considering start-up and no load costs, as well as variable costs and technical constraints.

 In order to increase computational speed while respecting technical constraints, FAST splits generation into flexible and inflexible units.
 Inflexible units whose size or cycling characteristics are such that a linear representation of their costs would not yield accurate schedules are given a mixed-integer formulation.
 The electricity output of flexible units (which tend to be numerous, small and more flexible) are represented by linear variables.
-FAST solutions bear a strong degree of similarity across a number of metrics with equivalent mixed-integer programmes except for computation time, where FAST on average determines schedules several thousand times more quickly (Lynch et al., 2013).
+FAST solutions bear a strong degree of similarity across a number of metrics with equivalent mixed-integer programmes except for computation time, where FAST on average determines schedules several thousand times more quickly [30].
 FAST's computational efficiencies are augmented through a number of simplifications.
 For instance, it does not include minimum up and down times, start times2 or transmission constraints.
 Unit outages are not considered but uncertainty associated with unit outages is considered by enforcing a spinning reserve target that at each hour must be at least as great as the largest installed unit.
-There is no explicit limit on the maximum level of instantaneous wind generation but FAST will curtail wind energy where doing so will reduce total costs.
-The algorithm design benefit for computational times is particularly important when considering unit-commitment issues across a long time horizon, such as 4,368 hours (i.e. 6 winter months of data), for many scenarios (e.g. 10,000).
-By contrast Pereira et al. (2014), using hourly data and a MIP model to examine a wind capacity question had to constrain their numerical analysis to four typical weeks corresponding to the seasons of a single year due to its computational complexity (i.e. 672 hours).
+There is no explicit limit on the maximum level of instantaneous wind generation but